By: Author John Cunningham. Published: 2021/06/14 at 10:03 am

 A lean running engine runs hot, and that causes erratic fuel combustion; a rich running engine causes raw gas to enter the exhaust system where it combusts.

-There are many other reasons too, but for now, here’s three of the less complex, easy to check and fix causes:
+There are many other reasons too, but for now, here are three of the less complex, easy-to-check, and fix causes:

 - Bad gas – drain out old gas and replace

 - Bad spark plug – replace plug

-- Dirty air filter – clean or replace filter (if fitted)
+- Dirty air filter – clean or replace the filter (if fitted)

-If that doesn’t work, roll the sleeves, time to dig deep.
+If that doesn’t work, roll your sleeves; time to dig deep.

 Carburetors work hard, and as a measuring device, it’s important that they’re accurate.
 The air (oxygen) to gas ratio is everything; even a little off, and the engine won’t stand for it.
 It will protest by stalling, backfiring, running rough, surging, and the list goes on.